smapiot/piral/docs/tutorials/06-piral-layout.md

 import * as React from 'react';
 ```

-then we use the default layout object to define everything that we care, e.g.,
+then we use the default layout object to define everything that we care, e.g.:

 ```jsx
 const layout = {